 If you are a company driver, you can no longer claim work-related deductions on your taxes.
 This is thanks to changes to the tax code made by the Tax Cuts and Jobs Act a few years ago.

-If you are an owner operator, the easiest way to report your income is with a 1099 form.
-The 1099 form is used to report miscellaneous earned income.
+If you are an owner operator, you’ll need the 1099 forms that your customers should have sent you to fill out your Schedule C. This is where you fill out your income and expenses from the last year.
 If you made the leap to become an owner operator, it’s important to stay very organized.
 This form allows you to carefully itemize the costs of your work and deduct them from your taxes.
 That’s money back in your wallet!

 Step 2: Save Money with Truck Driver Tax Deductions